curtisgreene/curtisgreene.github.io/_posts/2017-05-24-recursive-nested-routes-with-react-router.markdown

 By using ```match``` we are sending updated and current URL information to each of our people.
 The part of this that is recursive is the ```Route``` at the end of the ```Person``` component.
+A Person is creating more people inside of it.
+This miracle of life could be dangerous if it creates an infinite loop, but luckily we have some conditional logic to help us.

 That route is awaiting a path that is the current match's URL plus a new id.
-Once it has that, it renders a new instance of the Person component within the component is sits.
-Here we are creating nested components.
+Once it has that, it renders a new instance of the Person component within the component it sits.
+Here we are creating nested components

 And as we watch the path update, we are seeing our routes being written recursively.